Select Page

-Core E: Outreach Recruitment & Engagement
+Core E: Outreach, Recruitment & Engagement

 Our Mission

-To accomplish our important work, Massachusetts General Hospital (MGH) and the Brigham and Women’s Hospital (BWH) work closely together under the MADRC umbrella to support our goal of finding a cure for Alzheimer’s disease and related dementias.
+The Massachusetts Alzheimer’s Disease Research Center (MADRC) conducts extensive research, training and outreach programs.
+Our center has been at the forefront of dementia research and care since 1984.To accomplish our important work, Massachusetts General Hospital (MGH) and the Brigham and Women’s Hospital (BWH) work closely together under the MADRC umbrella to support our goal of finding a cure for Alzheimer’s disease and related dementias.

 Our Work